 Positive Peers is a private social media app for young adults, ages 13 to 34, who are living with HIV.
 The app offers information, social networking and self-management tools to support HIV-related, holistic care.
-The Positive Peers app was developed by The MetroHealth System’s Compass Services, in collaboration with Blue Star Design and Blackbird.
+The Positive Peers app was developed by The MetroHealth System’s Compass Services, in collaboration with Blue Star Design and Blackbird Digital.

 We believe patients who use our Positive Peers app will have better retention in HIV healthcare, feel less isolation and stigma, and will be better able to self-manage their HIV, leading to better health outcomes like HIV viral suppression.
 We are working with Kent State University’s College of Public Health to evaluate the effectiveness of the app and to see if we meet these goals.